Hoyasumii/avengers-endgame/README.md

 [Clint takes the gauntlet and runs towards the opposite direction while the Outriders chase after him.]

-[Scene cuts to the Sanctuary II and it beams Thanos (2014) fully armoured to t
+[Scene cuts to the Sanctuary II and it beams Thanos (2014) fully armoured to th